Flavour Invariants of the N Higgs Doublet Model: Introduction

 \section{Introduction}

 The Standard Model (SM) of Particle Physics has been well established by measurements of unprecedented precision, including the 2012 discovery of the first fundamental scalar: the Higgs boson \cite{ATLAS:2012yve,CMS:2012qbp}.
 Nevertheless, one knows that it cannot be the complete description of Nature: it does not describe the 85\% dark matter content of the Universe; it does not have the phase transition and CP violation strength necessary to account for the observed baryon asymmetry; and, in its simplest form, does not account for neutrino masses.
 Two other problems remain unsolved.
 On the one hand, having found one fundamental scalar, it is of paramount importance to determine how many such scalars there exist in Nature.
-This has lead to a continuous theoretical and experimental effort studying the effect of extra scalars, including N Higgs Doublet Models (NHDM).
+This has led to a continuous theoretical and experimental effort studying the effect of extra scalars, including the N Higgs Doublet Model (NHDM).
 On the other hand, the hierarchy of fermionic masses and mixing angles (the so-called flavour problem) lacks a satisfactory explanation.
 In particular, models with extra doublets introduce a further twist to the flavour problem.
-Indeed, in NHDM there are in general flavour changing neutral couplings (FCNC) of scalars with fermions.
-So far, no systemic way of analysing flavour physics in multi Higgs models has been developed.
-This will be developed here.
+Indeed, in NHDM there are, in general, flavour changing neutral couplings (FCNC) of scalars with fermions.
+So far, no systematic identification of the invariants relevant for flavour physics in the NHDM has been developed.
+This will be undertaken here.

+The search of invariants under basis transformations has a long history dating back, at least, to the development of the so-called Jarlskog invariant, parametrizing the sole source of CP violation in the SM \cite{Jarlskog:1985ht,Dunietz:1985uy,Botella:1985gb}.
+Shortly thereafter, more invariants probing CP violation in the gauge-fermion sector were established for more than three families \cite{Bernabeu:1986fc,Gronau:1986xb}, for models with vectorlike quarks \cite{Branco:1986my}, for the Left-Right symmetric model \cite{Branco:1986pr}, for neutrinos with Majorana masses \cite{Branco:1986gr}, and for supersymmetric models \cite{Branco:1986kf}.

+Extensions to models with more than one Higgs doublet were first proposed in Ref.~\cite{Mendez:1991gp,Lavoura:1994fv,Botella:1994cs}.
+In particular, Ref.~\cite{Botella:1994cs} proposed a systematic method to find CP-even and CP-odd basis invariant quantities.
+In short, one must build products of the coupling matrices appearing in the Lagrangian, of increasing complexity, taking traces over all the (scalar or fermion) internal flavour spaces.
+Since traces have been taken, these expressions are invariant under the basis transformations.
+Those traces with an imaginary part signal CP violation.
+This method has been extended to provide invariant quantities which signal the breaking of R-parity in supersymmetric theories \cite{Davidson:1996cc}.
+Interest in basis invariant quantities for the two Higgs doublet model resurfaced after 2004 \cite{Ginzburg:2004vp,Davidson:2005cw,Gunion:2005ja,Ivanov:2005hg, Haber:2006ue,Maniatis:2006fs,Ivanov:2007de,Nishi:2007dv}.
+CP violation invariants for the scalar sector of the NHDM ($N \geq 3$) were studied in \cite{Branco:2005em,Nishi:2006tg}.